brian-j-smith/qibm/README.md

 install_github("brian-j-smith/qibm")
 ```

+[JAGS](http://mcmc-jags.sourceforge.net/) is also required and must be installed separately.

 The package has been successfully tested on 64-bit versions of **R** for Windows.
 32-bit versions of **R** have exhibited crashes and thus are not recommended for use with the package at this time.